top of page

 The mere fact that notes can either increase (think squeaky thin voice) or decrease (deep low voice) is empowering, once aware of it you wouldn't be as intimidated by fluent finger movements.

-Trust me, cool fast-moving fingers (and long hairs) are a visual exaggeration that isn't always accompanied by musicality.
+Trust me, cool fast-moving fingers (and long hair) are a visual exaggeration that isn't always accompanied by musicality.

 We are all well acquainted with the sound of the major scale (sa re ga ma/ do re mi fa ), getting used to multi-directional navigation (on fretboard) is the hard part.